sippy/rtpproxy/README.md

   time (60 seconds by default).

-## Limitations

-Currently, rtpproxy does not support command-line definition of RTP port range.
-By default rtpproxy uses UDP ports 35000-65000 and these should be opened any firewalls in front of rtpproxy.
-The ports used can be modified in rtpp_defines.h file (PORT_MIN and PORT_MAX) and then recompile/reinstall.

-## TODO (in no particular order)

-- Port to other OSes;

-- add more configuration parameters (e.g. ports range, max idle time etc.) to be adjustable via command line.

 ## Support

 Open a ticket on the github issue tracker, or post a message on the [mailing